-4. Choose Select All from the Edit menu, then drag all the files to your hard disk.
+To select all the files, choose Select All from the Edit menu.

+5. Copy all the files by dragging them to your hard disk.

-See the owner's guide that came with your computer if you don't know how to drag to a disk.
+See the owner's guide that came with your computer if you don't know how to drag files to a disk.

-5. Drag the HyperCard & Stacks disk to the Trash and insert the HyperCard Help disk.
+6. Eject the HyperCard and Stacks disk by dragging it to the Trash.

-Dragging a disk to the Trash ejects the disk and removes its icon from the desktop.
-(It does not erase the disk.)
+Dragging a disk to the Trash does not erase the disk; it ejects the disk and removes its icon from the desktop.